Patterdale Terrier: Vet's guide to this lively breed

 They have a strong impulse to chase prey.
 Owners can channel this by playing lots of retrieve-based games – it might be time for some dog toy shopping!

-As an active and energetic dog, your Patterdale Terrier will need a balanced diet that’s rich in nutrients, vitamins and minerals.
+As an active and energetic dog, your Patterdale will need a balanced diet that’s rich in nutrients, vitamins and minerals.

 Growing pups may prefer to 3-4 smaller servings during the day, rather than two larger meals.
 This can be reduced to two meals a day as your dog gets older.